pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Actions.rst

 <ug-keyboard-shortcuts>` or :ref:`radial menu <ug-radial-menus>`:

   - The :action:`Move To Origin` action translates the :ref:`primary selection
-    <ug-selection>` so that its bottom center is at the origin (center of the
+    <ug-selection>` so that the center of its bounds is centered over the
-    :ref:`stage <ug-stage>`) without rotating.
+    origin (center of the :ref:`stage <ug-stage>`) without rotating and the lowest point of its bounds is resting on the stage.
 Any secondary selections are moved by the same amount.

 .. _ug-decrease-complexity:
 .. _ug-increase-complexity: